two-first-names/www.engiqueer.net/manual-of-me/index.md

 - Generally, I keep to core hours of 1000-1600.
 I'll usually be around before and after, but those are when I'm definitely available.

-- Outside of work, if I like you, I might responsd at any time.
+- Outside of work, if I like you, I might respond at any time.
 Just know the people paying me take priority.

 ## The best way to communicate with me